 - Select the tag type—for instance, Google Publisher Tags for Video.

-- Now, select the Player SDK type.
-If you’re using Google IMA SDK, select the option from the drop-down menu.
-In the case of the adapter, you can choose the adapter.
-If you don’t want to monetize your traffic via Ad Exchange and you don’t have an SDK, then go with no SDK.
+- Select the Player SDK type.
+Select the option from the drop-down menu using Google IMA SDK.
+In the adapter, you can choose the adapter.
+If you don’t monetize your Ad Exchange traffic and don’t have an SDK, go with no SDK.

 - And then click continue.

-- From targeting to Description URL (the page where the video will be rendered) to companion sizes, you can add the tag parameters in this step.
-Here, you must enable Content targeting if you want to serve relevant video ads based on the video content.
-While rest of the settings are optional, ensure Child-directed and Limit to non-personalized ads in order to comply with COPPA and other privacy laws.
+- From targeting the Description URL (the page where the video will be rendered) to companion sizes, you can add the tag parameters in this step.
+Here, you must enable Content targeting to serve relevant video ads based on the content.
+While the rest of the settings are optional, ensure Child-directed and Limit to non-personalized ads to comply with COPPA and other privacy laws.

 Step # 3: Create a Video line item.